ghoss/KeyDex/1.02/README.md

+# Release 1.02 Sources

-Release 1.02 represented the final state of the source code.
+Release 1.02 represented the final developement state of the source code.